solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 #### Use the Azure SDK management library to create a Flexible Server database

-In this section, we'll create a Flexible Server database using the Azure SDK for Python.
+In this section, we will create a Flexible Server database using the Azure SDK for Python.

 > ![Note icon] **Note:** The ability to create resource groups and the